Apothor/Codecademy/Code Challenges/05. Build and Test Balance of a Binary Search Tree/README.md

 # Build and Test Balance of a Binary Search Tree

+This week’s challenge was reportedly asked in interviews at Google (and even in some [other contexts](https://www.linkedin.com/pulse/software-engineer-detained-several-hours-us-customs-given-fairchild) that you may not expect):

 ## Basic difficulty

 You are given a list of numbers stored in a list, A. Your challenge is to build a [Binary Search Tree](https://en.wikipedia.org/wiki/Binary_search_tree) to store these numbers.
 You will need to: